Homemade alcohol cleaners

 Janean Nusz is a freelance writer, professional reviewer and computer support specialist.
 Visit her website, AuthorsArt.com, for free guides, computer tips, reviews, and fantastic fiction.

-Discuss "Using Rubbing Alcohol" in The Dollar Stretcher Community
+For more information on "Using Rubbing Alcohol" check out The Dollar Stretcher Community

 - Should I use a HELOC for home remodeling and repairs?